go3212/PID-Based-Algorithm-For-Drones/README.md

 3. Execute it and import the project for the Arduino UNO board

 ## Usage
  Connect your drone with the appropiate IMU orientation to your computer and ajust the code so that everything matches with it.
 Once you've done that the drone should be able to fly and balance itself.
-Because this is the first version of the code, it doesn't adapt to everyone's requirements thus allowing a future more sophisticated repo.
+Since this is the first version of the code, it doesn't adapt to everyone's requirements thus allowing a future more sophisticated repo.

 ## Versioning
 * [Drone-Simple-Self-Leveling-API V1.0](https://github.com/go3212/Drone-Simple-Self-Leveling-API)